jhs/deepeval/docs/blog/deepeval-vs-trulens.md

 ## Conclusion

-DeepEval offers much more features and better community, and should be more than enough to support all your LLM evaluation needs.
+DeepEval offers many more features and a better community, and should be more than enough to support all your LLM evaluation needs.
 [Get started with DeepEval here.](/docs/getting-started)